demidenm/PyReliMRI/docs/icc_funcs.rst

 **sumsq_icc**

-Now that the internal calculations of the ICC have been reviewed, we can use the package to get the values of interest. \
+Now that the internal calculations of the ICC have been reviewed, I will use the package to get the values of interest. \
 The associated formulas for the ICC(1), ICC(2,1) and ICC(3,1) are described below.

 .. math:: \text{ICC(1)} = \frac{MS_Btwn - MS_Wthn}{MS_Btwn + (sess - 1) MS_Wthn}